You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 Other sections of your details include:

-- You can also view the company you are a member of
+- You can also view the company you are a member of and set your working hours.

 - Change your password